Heart Disease: How to Prevent It

 How can heart disease affect me?

-Heart disease can cause many unpleasant symptoms and complications, such as:
+Heart disease can cause symptoms like:

 What can increase my risk?